- COVID-19 vaccination is recommended for people living with HIV and they are a priority group in vaccination programmes.

 A booster dose may be needed six months or more after a two- or three-dose course, even by people who had a satisfactory response to the course.

-If you had a three-dose course in the UK, you will be offered a fourth booster dose from March 2022.
+If you had a three-dose course in the UK, you will be offered booster doses on a regular basis.
+The British HIV Association strongly encourages all people with HIV to have booster doses when offered.

 Even if you previously had the Oxford/AstraZeneca vaccine, the third dose or booster dose(s) should be of the Pfizer or Moderna vaccine.
-(In limited circumstances, the Oxford/AstraZeneca vaccine may be given to people who have received this vaccine previously.)
 Using different types of vaccine may improve the immune response; this is quite a common practice when giving vaccinations.

 The HIV Medicine Association has produced a briefing on US guidance regarding COVID-19 vaccines for people with HIV.

-Several studies have shown that booster doses are effective in people with HIV and other immunocompromised people.
-An Italian study found that two weeks after a booster dose, people with HIV experienced substantial increases in antibody levels regardless of CD4 count.
-A large US study that covered the period when the Delta and Omicron variants were circulating in the United States showed that immunocompromised people – including people living with HIV – who received a third vaccine dose were significantly less likely to be admitted to hospital with severe COVID-19 or experience a breakthrough infection when compared to immunocompromised people who had been vaccinated without boosting.
+Several studies have shown that booster doses are effective in people with HIV and other immunocompromised people, leading to substantial increases in antibody levels.
+A large US study that covered the period when the Delta and Omicron variants were circulating in the United States showed that immunocompromised people – including people living with HIV – who received a third vaccine dose were significantly less likely to be admitted to hospital with severe COVID-19 or experience a breakthrough infection when compared to immunocompromised people who had been vaccinated without boosting (Sun).
+An Israeli study of the effects of a fourth vaccine dose showed that by the sixth week after receiving this fourth dose, recipients were 77% less likely to develop severe COVID-19 disease than people of the same age who had only received three doses (Bar-On).

 The fourth dose also offered protection against SARS-CoV-2 infection, but this was short-lived: their risk of infection compared with three-dose recipients had halved by the fourth week after their fourth vaccination, but had returned to previous levels by week eight.
 In contrast, the protection against severe disease did not wane.